1 - Overview

 You can check API traffic, performance, and error status.

 1. Click the All Services > Application Service > API Gateway menu.
-This will take you to the API Gateway Service Home page.
+Navigate to the Service Home page of API Gateway.

-2. Click the API Gateway > Report menu on the Service Home page.
-This will take you to the Report page.
+2. On the Service Home page, click the API Gateway > Report menu.
+You will be taken to the Report page.

 • Enter or select the required information.

-Query PeriodSelect date to query (default 1 week from current date, can query up to one month)
+Search periodSelect date to view (default 1 week from today, up to 1 month)

-1. When information entry and selection is complete, you can view Report information.
+1. After entering the information and making selections, you can view the Report information.

-LatencyTime from when the user sends a request to API Gateway to when they receive a response
+LatencyThe time elapsed from when the user sends a request to the API Gateway until a response is received.

-Integration LatencyTime from when API Gateway sends a request to the backend server to when it receives a response from the backend
+Integration LatencyThe time elapsed from when the API Gateway sends a request to the backend server until it receives a response from the backend.

 4XX ErrorNumber of calls with API status code 4XX